spryker/spryker-docs/docs/scos/user/intro-to-spryker/releases/release-notes/security-release-notes-202312.0.md

 ### Introduced changes

-Babel third-party dependency was updated to a version that resolves this vulnerability.
+Babel third-party dependency has been updated to a version that resolves this vulnerability.

 ### How to get the fix

-To implement a fix for this vulnerability:
+To implement the fix for this vulnerability, do the following:

 1. If module `spryker-shop/date-time-configurator-page-example` exists in the system, upgrade it to version 0.4.1: